knative/docs/docs/serving/autoscaling/scale-bounds.md

 To apply upper and lower bounds to autoscaling behavior, you can specify scale bounds in both directions.

+You can also specify the initial target scale of a revision after creation, with either its cluster-wide flag or annotation.

+If both `minScale` annotation and initial scale (global or per-revision) are specified, and `minScale` is greater than the calculated initial scale, the initial scale will be ignored.

 ## Lower bound

 This value controls the minimum number of replicas that each revision should have.